• Skip to primary navigation

 Print

 Recipe video above.
 This Chicken Gyros recipe was given to me by Thomas Deliopoulos, the owner of Kalimera Souvlaki Art which is a wildly popular gyros bar in Melbourne.
-It's ridiculously, unbelievably, eye-rollingly good that has top chefs like Australia's Ben Shrewery and New York Times food critic Sam Sifton raving!
+It's ridiculously, unbelievably, eye-rollingly good that has top chefs like Australia's Ben Shrewry and New York Times food critic Sam Sifton raving!

 Thomas’s secret is a touch of curry powder in the marinade.
 Yes, really!